 Botox has been known for treating men and women who want to tame and erase their fine lines and wrinkles.
 But now, the injectable is being used for more than just appearance, and for those of a younger age.
+According to an article in New Beauty, millennials are starting on prejuvenation by age 26, compared to women aged 55 and older, who didn’t start addressing signs of aging until they were about 47.

 A recent study says that administering Botox to kids and teens may help reduce their migraines.
 A small number of individuals from the ages of eight to 17 have been tested thus far.
 TIME Magazine says Botox has already been administered to adults with much success.
 However, this is the first time it has been tested on children and young adults.